General Categorial Geometry and Algebraic Topology: Introduction to Metacategory and its Geometric Space

 \section{Introduction to Metacategory and its Geometric Space}

+Category theory and geometry are deeply intertwined, with category theory providing a general framework for studying mathematical structures like geometric spaces by focusing on relationships (morphisms) between objects rather than their internal details.
+This approach is evident in areas like algebraic topology, where functors translate between geometric spaces and algebraic objects like groups.

-It is well known that, in a given category $\textbf{C}$, its arrows in $Mor_\textbf{C}$ can be composed by the non-commutative \emph{partial} operation $\circ:Mor_\textbf{C}\times Mor_\textbf{C} \rightarrow Mor_\textbf{C}$ to obtain more complex (composed) arrows, so that in the associative non-commutative partial algebra $\A_M = (Mor_\textbf{C},\circ)$, for each object $a \in Ob_\textbf{C}$, the identity arrow $id_a \in Mor_\textbf{C}$ is the "representation" of this object.
-From this point of view, the properties of the category can be represented by using \emph{only} its arrows.
+It is well known that, in a given category $\textbf{C}$, its morphisms (arrows) in $Mor_\textbf{C}$ can be composed by the non-commutative \emph{partial} operation $\circ:Mor_\textbf{C}\times Mor_\textbf{C} \rightarrow Mor_\textbf{C}$ to obtain more complex (composed) morphisms, so that in the associative non-commutative partial algebra $\A_M = (Mor_\textbf{C},\circ)$, for each object $a \in Ob_\textbf{C}$, the identity morphism $id_a \in Mor_\textbf{C}$ is the "representation" of this object.
+From this point of view, the properties of the category can be represented by using \emph{only} its morphisms.
 Such compositional property for the objects and the possibility to represent the category \emph{only} by using the objects of a category generally does not hold.

-In what follows I will use the notion \emph{metacategory} as it was defined in \cite{McLn71}, that is, by a metagraph consisting by objects $a,b,c,...$, arrows (or morphisms) $f,g,h...$ and two operations, \emph{domain} which assigns to each arrow $f$ an object $a = dom(f)$, and \emph{codomain} which assigns to each arrow $f$ an object $b = cod(f)$.
+In what follows I will use the notion \emph{metacategory} as it was defined in \cite{McLn71}, that is, by a metagraph consisting of objects $a,b,c,...$, morphisms (or morphisms) $f,g,h...$ and two operations, \emph{domain} which assigns to each morphism $f$ an object $a = dom(f)$, and \emph{codomain} which assigns to each morphism $f$ an object $b = cod(f)$.